pablorcruh/bowliing_score/README.md

 represent the score board.

-In the project we use some basic dependency injection classes to separate thw implementation from some services that we develop
+In the project we use some basic dependency injection classes to separate the implementation from some services that we develop

 We develop three kind of services for this application.